plihelix/wails-template-sveltekit/README.md

 export default config;
 ```

-# Don't forget to include `.sveltekit` in your git or you'll probably have trouble after cloning.
+# Don't forget to include `.sveltekit` in your git or you'll probably have trouble after cloning as it is required.

 ## There is a simple shell script to do this with [SkeletonUI](https://www.skeleton.dev/guides/install) located in its own [repo](https://www.github.com/plihelix/wails-skeletonui-script).
 Feel free to customize to your needs!

 That's it, go back to the root of the project and run `wails dev` or `wails build`.
 Enjoy!